awilli1186/wee-website/content/generator/usage/target-path-url.md

 ---
-name: Target, Path & Url
+name: Target, Path & URL
 ---

 Target tells you where the file is written in the file system.
 Path gives you the relative path.
-Url includes the domain.
+URL includes the domain.

 ```html
 {{#!}}{{target}}